Hendrix-Shen/MagicLib/README.md

 ❗Before reporting a problem, be sure to try the latest [beta version](https://github.com/Hendrix-Shen/MagicLib/releases) to check if the problem still exists.

-♻️Note: Minecraft 1.20 requires the use of a third-party port [Malilib](https://github.com/Nyan-Work/malilib/releases/tag/snapshot-1.20.2).

 ## Description

 A library of versatile mod dependencies.